pragtical/pragtical.github.io/docs/intro.md

 * **Search/Replace** - Project-wide search and replace support, better user interface for both documents and project search/replace.

+* **Built-in [Diff Viewer]** - A file or strings diff viewer that lets easily navigate and synchronize the differences.
+The functionality is expanded by the [Source Control Management] where it will let you compare your current checkout file to an older version on the commit history.

 [CLI]:                       /docs/user-guide/cli
+[Diff Viewer]:               /docs/user-guide/diff-viewer
 [SDL]:                       https://www.libsdl.org/
 [LSP]:                       /plugins?plugin=lsp
 [EditorConfig]:              /plugins?plugin=editorconfig